FIVE JEWELS OF WISDOM

 physical acts, words and thoughts.
 Moses gave the children of Israel a simple

 guide concerning their physical acts in the Ten Commandments.
-This is an
+This is an essential

-today.
-Some nations and weapon manufacturers make huge profits from wars.
+and weapon manufacturers make huge profits from wars.

 What people fail to see is that every act of violence they perform is